How powerboats impact lakes below the surface

 Moving Docks, Boat Lifts, and other Equipment Residents may not be aware of the Minnesota law which states “a boat lift, dock, swim raft, or associated equipment that has been removed

-from any water body may not be placed in another water body until a minimum of 21 days have passed.”
-(Minnesota Statutes 84D.10 Subd.
-4(f).)
+from any water body may not be placed in another water body until a minimum of 21 days

 After a thorough cleaning, equipment should be kept dry for a minimum of 21 days before placing in the water.
-DNR Permit required for transporting docks, lifts and other equipment If you plan to purchase
+DNR Permit required for transporting docks, lifts

 and/or move a dock, boat lift, swim raft, or other water equipment from one lake or river to another, all visible zebra mussels, faucet snails, and aquatic plants must be removed whether they are dead or alive.